cys3c/viper-shell/README.md

 Copyright © 2017, [Jinverar owner of black signals](https://github.com/jinverar).
 //=> Copyright (c) 2017 jinverar

-VIPER FRAMEWORK
+VIPER

 """
-1. This is python framework designed to control remote agents that get deployed on computers in defense of exploitation frameworks!
+This is viper and designed to control remote clients that get deployed on computers in defense of exploitation frameworks!
-2. The framework is designed in order to detect compromised files, processes, and services in order to grab or kill the malware.
-3. This framework can also be used for testing exploitation and enumeration for the purpose of learning offensive for defensible actions.
+The viper is designed in order to retrieve compromised files, processes, and services in case you have to reach out and grab information. the viper can also be used for testing exploitation and enumeration for the purpose of learning offensive for defensible actions.

 This program was created as a basic function to reach out and grab things fast!
 Powered by python.